JhaPrateek/Life-Skills/Technical_Paper.md

 ## Disadvantages of Spring MVC Framework

 1. It has high complexity to develop the applications using this pattern.
-2. It is unsuitable for small applications, affecting the application’s performance and design.
+2. It is unsuitable for small applications, affecting their performance and design.

 ## Design Ideas for Spring Boot Applications